mgoellnitz/JFileSync3/index.md

 ## Requirements

-- Java 8 Runtime Environment, OpenJDK supported and recommended
+- Java 8 Runtime Environment, OpenJDK JRE supported and recommended

-- Only when using other algorithms than AES: JCE extension  (see http://java.oracle.com)
+- Only when using other algorithms than AES with such oldish JRE: JCE Extension

 ## Installation and Application Start